subframe7536/maple-font/source/py/feature/README.md

 Since the feature-loading logic was refactored to Python, features are loaded dynamically.
 The logic in [`common.py`](./common.py) moves rules from the target feature to `calt` (method 1).
 Enabling the `calt` feature will yield styling equivalent to the static version.

+So, please **ENABLE FONT LIGATURE** to make all features work if you are using variable font (NOT recommended).

 ### AST Utilities

 The `ast.py` file provides classes and functions to define OpenType features.
 Below are some key utilities: